 This Chickpea Burger is wildly good.
-It’s heavily spiced, with amazing texture coming from the addition of cottage cheese.
+It’s heavily spiced, with an amazing texture coming from the addition of cottage cheese.
 Packed with energy and flavour, this Chickpea Burger is likely to land itself in your weekly meal rotation.
 Easy to make, cheap, and delicious.
 What’s not to like?

 Herb Chickpea BurgerPrint Recipe